User Tools

 Understanding Paradigm Shifts

-• Generational Change - New cohorts, shaped by different lived experiences, introduce alternative perspectives and priorities.
+• Generational Change – New cohorts bring revised lens architectures shaped by different formative experiences.

 Types of Historical & Political Shifts